-With that income, you can afford a two-bedroom apartment not far away from the city center, eating out, and traveling around on weekends.
+With that income, you can afford a two-bedroom apartment not far away from the city center, eat out, and travel around on weekends.

-Even after paying tax, it’s still a good salary for a single person, giving you a decent standard of life.
+Even after paying taxes, it’s still a good salary for a single person, giving you a decent standard of living.
 A family will likely need two incomes to have a good standard of living.

 Yet, not everyone in London earns an average salary.
 Some people have to live on less.
 And there are also some small amount of people making over £100,000 annually.

 According to the statistics, the average gross salary in London is £57,400 in 2022.

 Furthermore, the Average salary survey reports that the average salary in London as of January 2022 is £60,921 ($84,922 USD), and the most typical is £33,717 ($47,000 USD).